purneshsv/Project1-ML/README.md

 ## Q1.What does the model you have implemented do and when should it be used?

-## ElasticNetModel Overview
+### ElasticNetModel Overview

 The model we've crafted, called **ElasticNetModel**, is an implementation of Elastic Net regression.
 What makes it special is that it not only uses MSE as the loss function, but also combines L1 (Lasso) and L2 (Ridge) regularization techniques.
-Here's a clearer view on how we implement this model:
+Here's a clearer view on how we implemented this model:

-## Loss Function
+### Loss Function

 - **The loss function consists of the MSE loss, L1 loss, and L2 loss.
 The loss function is shown as follows** :

 $\text{Loss}$(w) = $\frac{1}{n}$ $\sum_{i=1}^{n}$ $(y_i - w^T x_i)^2$ + $\lambda$ ($\rho$ $\sum_{j=1}^{d}$ $|w_j|$ + (1 - $\rho$) $\sum_{j=1}^{d}$ $w_j^2$)

-## Then use the gradient descent algorithm to calculate the gradient of the loss function and then update.
+### Then use the gradient descent algorithm to calculate the gradient of the loss function and then update.

 - **Gradient calculation results of MSE:** :